FPGAArcade/replay_webdocs/docs/guide/vidor/limitations.md

 :::

 As a low-cost entry level FPGA device, the MKR Vidor 4000 does come with a few limitations when compared to the Replay device.
-As a hardware

-It is not all doom and gloom however.
-As an open-source hardware and software platform, the MKR Vidor 4000 is also ripe for tinkering, expanding and perhaps overcoming many of the items listed below.

 Details Coming Soon(tm)

 <!-- TODO: Fill in the limitations section, maybe rename to indicate as
      future projects for community -->

+It is not all doom and gloom however.
+As an open-source hardware and software platform, the MKR Vidor 4000 is also ripe for tinkering, expanding and perhaps overcoming many of the current limitations.